dstroot/blog-next/_posts/2021-07-28-culture-measue-what-you-treasure.md

 Six drivers of employee engagement that have the greatest impact:

-1. The leaders of their organization are committed to making it a great place to work.
+1. Trust in the leaders of the organization to set the right course.
-2. Trust in the leaders of the organization to set the right course.
+2. Belief that the organization will be successful in the future.
-3. Belief that the organization will be successful in the future.
+3. Belief that leaders are committed to making it a great place to work.
-4. Understanding of how I fit into the organization's future plans.
+4. Understanding of how they fit into the organization's future plans.
-5. The leaders of the organization value people as their most important resource.
+5. Belief that leaders of the organization value them (employees).
-6. The organization makes investments to make employees more successful.
+6. Visible investments made to make employees more successful.

 ### Voluntary Turnover